How We Use AI and JTBD to Accelerate Portfolio Company Growth

 You can have an excellent product, but if the company's marketing and sales strategy doesn't reflect the actual pain customers feel, you won't win consistently—or grow efficiently.

-In our work with portfolio companies, we often find that go-to-market (GTM) teams default to generic personas, vague positioning, and feature-based messaging.
-The problem?
-These approaches fail to speak directly to what customers are struggling to accomplish.
+In our experience, when go-to-market (GTM) teams default to generic personas, vague positioning, and feature-based messaging, these approaches fail to speak directly to what customers are struggling to accomplish.

 We use AI to evaluate GTM content—ads, sales scripts, web copy—and detect whether messaging aligns with the job language and emotional triggers uncovered in our JTBD analysis.
 This ensures every touchpoint reinforces the customer's struggle and desired outcome.